Abdelrahman-Wael-1029/shopspot/README.md

 - Use Flutter DevTools for performance analysis
 - BLoC state inspection with flutter_bloc
 - Network debugging through API service logs

-## 📄 License

-This project is private and not licensed for public use.

 ---